 - Project external support: BioNTX (Bio North Texas), GeneTether Therapeutics, Taysha Gene Therapies

-- Project manager: Franck Toussaint, BSMA (external consultant)
+- Project manager and expert: Franck Toussaint, BSMA (external consultant)